EyeSeeTea/d2-docker/README.md

 $ bin/d2-docker start eyeseetea/dhis2-data:2.30-sierra
 ```

+Notes:

+-   A d2-docker instnace is composed of 4 containers: dhis2-data, dhis2-core, postgres-postgis and nginx. dhis2-data
+    will be only used on boot-up and won't be kept in memory.
+-   By default, the image dhis2-core from the same organisation will be used, keeping the first part of the tag (using `-` as separator).
+For example: `eyeseetea/dhis2-data:2.30-sierra` will use core `eyeseetea/dhis2-core:2.30`.
+If you need a custom image to be used, pass the option `--core-image eyeseetea/dhis2-core:2.30-custom`.
-This will start 3 containers (dhis2-core, postgres and nginx).
-Now you can connect to the DHIS2 instance (`http://localhost:PORT`) where _PORT_ is the first available port starting from 8080.
+-   Once started, you can connect to the DHIS2 instance (`http://localhost:PORT`) where _PORT_ is the first available port starting from 8080.
 You can run many images at the same time, but not the same image more than once.
+You can specify the port with option `-p PORT`.

-Use option `--pull` to overwrite the local images with the images in the hub.
+-   Use option `--pull` to overwrite the local images with the images in the hub.
 Use option ``--detach` to start containers in the background.

 ### Show logs for running containers